Kushagra-Yadav/LEETCODE_POTD/README.md

 At then end element is majority element

 }}

+13-02-2024
+{{
+Traverse the vector and check for palindrome if palindrome then would have been returned else return empty string

+}}

 {{
 16-01-2024
 Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.